 You can’t search for a specific part on this site, but you can subscribe to an RSS feed for any stores in order to see updates when they happen.

 How to Order From Pick-A-Brick Online

 The LEGO Group knows how much people love the wall, and that some people are not near one to be able to run over, so they offer the service online as well.
-Currently they offer 1410 different bricks and allows you to search by a number of criteria including colors, shapes, types, and even advanced options like Element ID or Design ID.
+Currently they offer more than 1400 different bricks and allows you to search by a number of criteria including colors, shapes, types, and even advanced options like Element ID or Design ID.
 Generally the prices via LEGO Pick-A-Brick online will vary when compared to BrinkLink for example.
 Some parts are amazing deals through LEGO and other times BrickLink might be the way to go.
 The LEGO site has a limit of 1000 in the quantity selector, but that may not mean you can actually order 1000 of every piece.

 The in-store Pick-A-Brick walls and online service can be a great helper when looking to gather parts for a large MOC, or just to slowly build up your general inventory over time.
 They won’t offer the variety offered by sellers on BrickLink but if you visit in person, you won’t have to wait for your parts to arrive.